Wildlife

 Tiger Rattlesnake, Crotalus tigris.

 Feeds primarily on mice, small mammals, and lizards.
-Because this snake is venomous, give it plenty of room and do not handle it.

 Key detailWhat to look for